Wednesday, August 17, 2011

 Pilot Whales in the Gulf Stream

-The gray skies vanished on day 18 with the southerly and we resumed our pleasant (but slow) sailing conditions.
+The grey skies vanished on day 18 with the southerly and we resumed our pleasant (but slow) sailing conditions.
 We finished with a flourish – becalmed again! – but made it to the south coast of Flores (Flowers) in the Azores having been under sail most of our 20 days at sea.

 Despite warnings about entering strange harbours at night, we were keen to touch bottom and get a hook into a sandy bay.
 We crawled into Porto Das Lajes and anchored behind an impressive breakwater, hoping that the morning would not find us floating amongst coastal freighters in our snug spot.
 Had a wine or two that night, I can tell you!